 No need to drill any new holes in the printer, but you do need to replace some short 3mm screws for longer ones (10mm).
 The short screws are reused for the Y braces.

 Our friends over at "3D Printer Wiki" have also put together a build guide for this mod:

 If you get a redirect: try going to http://3dprinterwiki.info/ and clicking through to the required page... and do check out all the other great tips they have for the i3.

 Any feedback is welcome, within reason ;-)

 EDIT: the instructions got mashed in a recent website change, sorry for this, I'm working at getting things ordered for the new format.
 It might take some time though.
 Please take the time to investigate the new layout and check the images (there's 81 of them!).
 Cruise the comments section for anything still lost to you... as a last resort, feel free to ask.
-Thank goodness the the Internet Archive.org is all I can say!
+Thank goodness for Internet Archive.org is all I can say!

 Wanhao Duplicator i3 V2

 1mm to 1.2mm walls or 3 shells.